Christ Church, Wesham: History and administration

 The church was used as a chapel-of-ease to Kirkham until 1913, when it was made a separate parish.
 The foundation stone was laid on 30 June 1892, by the Lady E. C. Clifton, and the church was consecrated by Bishop Moorhouse on 27 September 1894.

 On 11 June 1986, Christ Church was designated a Grade II listed building by English Heritage.
 The Grade II designation—the third highest of the three grades—is for buildings that are "nationally important and of special interest".
 An active church in the Church of England, Christ Church is part of the diocese of Blackburn, which is in the Province of York.
 It is in the archdeaconry of Lancaster and the Deanery of Kirkham.
 It forms a benefice with Christ Church, Treales.

-2013 saw a concert by British Christian singer-songwriter and worship leader Graham Kendrick.
+2013 saw a concert by the singer Graham Kendrick.

+Between December 2017 and February 2024 the vicar was Rev Anne Beverley.
+In 2021, during the COVID-19 national lockdown, a TikTok post by Beverley, intended for seven local teenagers, was viewed by 1.7 million people around the world.

+In June 2025 it was announced that the vicar would be soon-to-be Deacon Jono Peatman.

 Architecture

 Christ Church is in the Decorated Perpendicular style and is constructed of red brick with dressings in red terracotta.
 The roof is red tile.
 The church plan consists of a nave and chancel under one roof, with a steeple to the south-west.
 The tower is of three stages and has a stepped sandstone parapet; the steeple is clad in green slate.

 The nave has six bays and internally there are stone piers.
 The chancel has a large east window with mouchette tracery.